arkamfahry/arkamfahry/README.md

 # 💫 About
 🤝 I’m looking for a place to fit in<br>
-🌱 I’m currently learning Typescript, Svelte, React, Flutter, Dart, Go, Rust, Elixir and Python<br>
+🌱 I like Typescript, Svelte, React, Flutter, Dart, Go, Rust, Odin, Zig, Elixir, and Python<br>
 🧑‍💻 I like building cool projects <br>

 # 🃏 Dev Card